Harlock123/ServerWatcher/README.md

 ### Configuration Elements

 - **Servers**: List of servers to monitor
-  - `ServerName`: Hostname or IP address of the server
+  - `ServerName`: Hostname or IP address of the server (hostnames will show resolved IP in blue)
   - `Group`: Reference to the credential group to use (e.g., "GROUP1", "GROUP2")
   - `Description`: Optional descriptive label for the server (displayed in the UI)
+  - `Path`: Optional file system path for file browsing functionality
+  - `WebSite`: Optional HTTP/HTTPS URL to monitor (supports custom ports, e.g., "https://server.com:8443/health")

 - **CredentialGroups**: List of credential sets
   - `GroupName`: Unique identifier for the credential group